About the Program

 Stream A projects or educational activities are student-focused and involve space-related activities.

 Stream B - Space Science and Innovation projects

 Stream B supports collaborative space research and innovation projects involving the development of Australia’s niche space capability in areas of strategic national priority.
 International collaboration is encouraged.

 Information for grant recipients

 Space inquiry line: 02 6276 1166

-If you have a query relevant to the Department or problems accessing an attached file, please contact the Space Coordination Office.
+If you have any difficulties accessing an attached file, please contact the Space Coordination Office.